DuckBoss/GarbageFileMaker-Python/README.md

 # GarbageMaker-Python
-A small command-line program that generates a binary garbage file of a requested size.
+A small command-line program that generates a garbage file of a requested size.